Lessons About Safety Culture from the Deepwater Horizon Accident

 I say obviously because repeated major accidents are proof that somebody doesn’t get it.

 Therefore, from the “evidence” of their repeated serious accidents, I conclude that BP senior management doesn’t get it.
+They don’t understand the safety culture that they created.

 What can I do?
 I’m going to share what I know with anyone willing to listen and learn.
 BP if they are willing.
 Or any other company that faces potentially catastrophic damage if they are not highly reliable.